damageboy/zmarkdown/packages/micromark-extension-kbd/specs/extension.md

 ## Keyboard entries

+As a preliminary, keyboard entries extend inline GFM structures.
+As such, they are parsed sequentially from beginning to end of stream.

 ### 1. Definitions

 Is refered to as a pipe character the character `|` (U+007C), in it's unescaped version, that is, not precedeed by a backslash character `\` (U+005C).